Financial Preparation and Support

 New product development (savings account with hardship cover):

 We acknowledge that saving for a funeral can be a difficult task with alongside other life expenses.
 We also know families face financial hardship around funeral related expenses.
 In response to this, Tender has been working with the finance industry to come up with a solution.
 This new product will be a savings product with a hardship cover.

-The new product will help cover the funding gap payment (up to a certain amount) in the event you die before reaching your savings target.
+The new product will help cover the funding gap payment (up to a certain amount) in the event you pass away before reaching your savings target.
 Access to this hardship cover will be dependent on your having subscribed to a savings plan of an approved product provider and having demonstrated regular savings behaviour.
 We will be able to provide more information in the coming months.

 Standard savings account:

 One of the easiest ways to pay for a funeral is to simply to save for it.
 Setting up a savings account for your funeral or the funeral of a family member will mean you only put away as much as you need.
 Critically, you won’t lose the money if you stop making payments.

 If you have superannuation, when you die your super fund will pay out your super balance and any life insurance to your dependents or your estate.
 This money can be used to pay for a funeral but please note that it can take some time for it to be paid out.
 Your family may need to pay for your funeral and then be reimbursed once probate is granted.
 Talk to your super fund to see what approach it takes.